diogro/expressionVariance-manuscript/main.md

 1. SI figure 1 - Modeling the correlations between transcriptional variance across studies.

+1. SI figure 2 - GO enrichment analysis of the most and least variable genes.

-2. SI figure 2 - Across-study and tissue-specific gene expression variance and mean correlations with non-overlapping chromatin states through ChromHMM.
+2. SI figure 3 - Across-study and tissue-specific gene expression variance and mean correlations with non-overlapping chromatin states through ChromHMM.

-1. SI figure 3 - Proportion of gene regions made up of ChromHMM chromatin states for genes in the top and bottom 5% of the across-study mean rank metric.
+1. SI figure 4 - Proportion of gene regions made up of ChromHMM chromatin states for genes in the top and bottom 5% of the across-study mean rank metric.

-1. SI figure 4 - Scree plot showing variance explained by each PC of the across-study Spearman correlation matrix of gene expresion standard deviations.
+1. SI figure 5 - Scree plot showing variance explained by each PC of the across-study Spearman correlation matrix of gene expresion standard deviations.

 1. SI table 1 - Variance and mean rank metrics and the corresponding ChromHMM annotations used.

+1. SI table 2 - Enrichment analysis of environmentally responsive genes.

 1. SI appendix 1 - Diagnostics plots for processing pipeline.